Efficient Learning of Structured Quantum Circuits via Pauli Dimensionality and Sparsity: Introduction

+\paragraph{The unifying framework} At a high level, our approach reduces the problem of learning an unknown unitary $U$ to learning the Heisenberg evolution of a generating set of Pauli operators.
+Concretely, \cref{thm:intro-framework} shows that it suffices to learn approximations to the operators $\{U^\dagger g U : g \in G\}$.
+This reduction proceeds in three steps.

+First, in \cref{thm:generating-set-suffices}, we establish an information-theoretic guarantee: if two unitaries $U$ and $V$ have similar conjugation action on a generating set $G$ (i.e., $U^\dagger g U$ and $V^\dagger g V$ are close for all $g\in G$), then $U$ and $V$ are close in diamond distance.
+This shows that learning the Heisenberg evolution of $G$ is information-theoretically sufficient to learn $U$ itself.

+Second, we give an efficient \emph{compiler} (\cref{thm:efficient-learning-thm}) that reconstructs a unitary $V$ from approximate descriptions of $\{U^\dagger g U : g \in G\}$.
+Our construction builds on the approach of Huang et al.~\cite{huang2024shallow}, who showed how to combine information about weight-one Pauli operators into a global approximation of $U$.
+We generalize this approach to arbitrary generating sets of Pauli operators.
+A key idea in the construction is to express $U^\dagger \otimes U$ as a product of local terms, each depending only on the conjugation of single-qubit Pauli operators, allowing us to assemble a global approximation from a product of local estimates.

+Third, we design learning algorithms for the conjugated operators $U^\dagger g U$.
+Specifically, we design algorithms to learn the conjugated operators when they have low-complexity Pauli spectra.
+In particular, we develop algorithms for the cases where the operators are low Pauli dimensional and Pauli sparse.

+\paragraph{Learning $k$-Pauli dimensionality} We now sketch our algorithm for learning unitaries whose Pauli spectrum is supported on a subgroup $G$ of size $2^k$.

-\paragraph{Learning $k$-Pauli dimensionality} At a high level, our algorithm for learning $k$-Pauli-dimensional unitary channels proceeds in four phases: \begin{enumerate} \item \textbf{Learn the Pauli support.} We first identify (an approximation of) the subgroup $G$ of Pauli operators that supports $U$ in its Pauli expansion. \item \textbf{Reduce to block-diagonal form.} With (an approximation of) $G$ in hand, we can transform the problem into learning a unitary that is (approximately) block diagonal. \item \textbf{Tomography of block-diagonal unitaries.} We develop a tomography procedure for this restricted class, which crucially uses Pauli projection. \item \textbf{Bootstrap to Heisenberg scaling.} Finally, we apply the bootstrapping technique of \cite{haah2023query} to improve the dependence on $\eps$ from $1/\eps^2$ to $1/\eps$, achieving Heisenberg-limited scaling without requiring inverse access to $U$. \end{enumerate}
+At a high level, the algorithm proceeds in four steps.
+First, we approximately learn the subgroup $G$ supporting the Pauli spectrum of $U$ via Bell sampling of the Choi state.
+Second, we conjugate $U$ by an efficiently computable Clifford circuit to reduce the problem to learning a unitary that is \emph{approximately block-diagonal}.
+Third, we learn this approximately block-diagonal unitary and reconstruct $U$.
+Finally, we apply a bootstrapping technique to improve the dependence on $\eps$ from $1/\eps^2$ to $1/\eps$, achieving Heisenberg-limited scaling without inverse access to $U$.

-The first phase---learning the Pauli support---relies on a measurement procedure reminiscent of Quantum Fourier Sampling.
-By preparing the Choi state of $U$ and measuring in the Bell basis, we obtain random Pauli operators sampled according to their squared coefficients in the expansion

-The subgroup generated by sufficiently many such samples will, with high probability, approximate the true support.
-We denote our algorithm's approximation to $G$ by $\widehat{G}$, which will always be a subgroup of $G$.
-This sampling can be further accelerated using fixed-point amplitude amplification~\cite{Yoder2014fixed}, at the cost of requiring queries to $U^\dagger$.

-The next phase is to reduce learning $U$ to learning an approximately block-diagonal unitary, using the subgroup approximation $\widehat{G} \subseteq G$ obtained in the first phase.
-This reduction builds on standard stabilizer tableau techniques~\cite{aaronson2004simulation}.
-Given generators of any order-$2^k$ Pauli subgroup $G$, one can efficiently construct a Clifford circuit $C$ that that conjugates $G$ into a canonical form with generators